jusw/ssdocs/config.rst

 * ``baseweb``: launches the same three processes as ``base``, but with the addition of the RealTimeWebServer.
 * ``demo``: same as ``baseweb``, but adds BlackScholesMockMarketData to pump fake market data into the BlackScholes.xls example sheet.
-* ``blockweb``: same as ``baseweb``, with the addition of the BlockServer, which will listen for calc requests from the Blockspring SpreadServe Block.